How Pipe works for D2C subscription businesses

 The subscriptionification of D2C

 As times change, D2C businesses innovate.
-Founders and their teams constantly find great new ways to connect with their customers and deliver the goods (often literally!).
+Entrepreneurs and their teams constantly find great new ways to connect with their customers and deliver the goods (often literally!).
 Subscriptions are one of those ways.

 From cosmetics to craft crates, sporting equipment to specialty foods, just about everything comes as a subscription these days.
 And according to a widely shared prediction from the Subscription Trade Association (SUBTA), the trend will only continue—75% of D2C brands are expected to offer subscription services by 2023.